We don’t support this browser anymore.

 Our view

-We're also supportive of growth in services, like Prime, and the group's advertising arm.
-It's been impressive to see the latter making progress.
+We're also supportive of growth in services like Prime, and the group's advertising arm.
+It's been impressive to see the latter continue its strong progress.
 Troves of data footprints and millions of customers ready and willing to click buy are a marketer's dream.

 Amazon key facts